 Here are some of my favorite essential oil blends for everyday use, special occasions and more!

 We recommend making these ahead and reusing old 5 ml bottles so you have them prepared ahead of time.
 Be sure to label your bottles so you don’t forget what’s in it!
 Start by mixing 10 drops of each essential oil in your empty bottle and then tweak the ratio to create a smell that works for you.

-- Christmas Blend – Fir needle (Balsam fir, Douglas fir, white fir), peppermint and vanilla absolute
+- Christmas Blend – 2 drops Fir needle (Balsam fir, Douglas fir, or white fir), 2 drops peppermint and 2 drops vanilla absolute

-- Deep Breathing Blend – Cardamom, eucalyptus, lemon, peppermint, rosemary, tea tree
+- Deep Breathing Blend – 1 drop each cardamom, eucalyptus, lemon, peppermint, rosemary, tea tree

-- Focus Blend – Cedar wood, frankincense, sandalwood and vetiver
+- Focus Blend – 2 drops cedarwood and 1 drop each of frankincense, sandalwood and vetiver

-- Good Bye Allergy Blend – Lavender, lemon, and peppermint
+- Good Bye Allergy Blend – 2 drops each Lavender, lemon, and peppermint

-- Healthy Digestion Blend – Anise, caraway, fennel, ginger, lemon, tarragon
+- Healthy Digestion Blend – 1 drop each Anise, caraway, fennel, ginger, lemon, tarragon

-- Holy Anointing Blend – Cassia, cinnamon, frankincense, myrrh
+- Holy Anointing Blend – 2 drops Frankincense and 1 drop each cassia, cinnamon, and myrrh

-- Immune Boosting Blend – Cinnamon, clove, eucalyptus, rosemary, orange and lemon
+- Immune Boosting Blend – 1 drop each Cinnamon, clove, eucalyptus, rosemary, orange, and lemon

-- Joyful Blend – Orange, lemon, bergamot, grapefruit and vanilla absolute
+- Joyful Blend – 1 drop each orange, lemon, bergamot, grapefruit, and vanilla absolute

-- Sleepy Time Blend – Roman chamomile, lavender, and vetiver
+- Sleepy Time Blend – 2 drops each Roman chamomile, lavender, and vetiver

 Spring Inspired Diffuser Blends